 The invaluable historical and cultural heritage of Rome attracts millions of tourists, at every step of which unique architectural and cultural masterpieces await.

 The Colosseum (Flavian Amphitheater) is the most famous and one of the most grandiose structures of the Ancient World, which has survived to this day.
 The date of foundation is considered to be 72 AD.
-The construction of the largest amphitheater of the ancient world lasted 8 years (capacity 50 thousand people).
+The construction of the largest amphitheater of the ancient world lasted 8 years (capacity is 50 thousand people).
 The grandiose structure has no equal in the world: the height of the walls made of travertine marble is from 48 to 50 meters, the length of the outer ellipse is 524 m, the length of the arena is 85.75 m, and the width is 53.62 m.
 The architectural and logistic solution for the construction of the Colosseum is still used today during the construction of stadiums.
 The Colosseum is a symbol of Rome and one of the most popular tourist attractions.
 In 2007 it was recognized as one of the Seven New Wonders of the World.
-According to statistics from the Ministry of Tourism and Culture of Italy, in 2017 the Colosseum received more than 7 million people, topping the list of the most visited attractions in Italy.
+In 2017 the Colosseum received more than 7 million people, topping the list of the most visited attractions in Italy.

 Location: Piazza del Colosseo, 1, 00184 Roma RM